saleh-saspx/Docker-FastAPI-Integration/README.md

 This command starts the FastAPI server with auto-reload enabled, listening on port 8000.
 You can access the API at `http://localhost:8000/docs`.
 ```

+for build to system

+pyinstaller --onefile --exclude PyQt5 main.py